Faith and Theoretical Reason

 Here is an example of where Critical Idealism’s faith insists upon caution.
 It is not that we can prove or disprove that there is an anthropomorphic, divine intentionality that governs such organic phenomena, but, if we were to acknowledge such an anthropomorphic intentionality, we would undermine our very theoretical reason.
-It would mean that there was an agency in the world “above” and not susceptible to the laws of nature since it would be able to introduce systems that the laws of nature could not produce on their own.
+It would mean that there was an agency in the world “above” and not susceptible to the laws of nature because it would be able to introduce systems that the laws of nature could not produce on their own.
 As a consequence, we would be discouraged, rather than encouraged, from seeking out the possible physical and teleological order that governs the phenomena.

 Critical Idealism embraces a subtle but profound strategy: It rejects literal but embraces symbolic anthropomorphism.
 Literal anthropomorphism would satisfy speculation but destroy our confidence in the physical and moral orders that are demanded by our faith in the conditions and capacities that make it possible to engage phenomena.
 In other words, phenomena teach us that there are subjective necessities that make possible our ability to encounter and make sense of those phenomena.
 When it comes to conditions that we can neither prove nor disprove, the default must be our understanding of the conditions and capacities that make it possible for us to experience and understand in the first place.
 This default position is not arguing for or against any particular knowledge content either physical or spiritual.
 It does insist upon defending general conditions and capacities without which we would not be able to experience or understand anything.
 In short, Critical Idealism’s symbolic anthropomorphism obviously rejects any literal claims about the origin of teleology in nature, but it does embrace the general notion of systems, which are more than the sum of their parts, as a strategy for understanding physical phenomena.